vtex-apps/product-price/docs/README.md

 ### Step 1 - Adding the Product Price app to your theme's dependencies

-In your theme's `manifest.json`, add the Search Result app as a dependency:
+In your theme's `manifest.json`, add the Product Price app as a dependency:

 ```json
 "dependencies": {